Why is buying bottled water a problem?

 Refill Campaign "Refill it's that simple"

-Last year a group of UOW Creative Arts students were assigned the task of coming up with marketing material and concepts for a reusable drink bottle campaign.
-The ESI Unit along with a group of students selected the strongest ideas for this campaign.
+UOW Creative Arts students in 2012 were assigned the task of coming up with marketing material and concepts for a reusable drink bottle campaign.
+The Environment Unit along with a group of students selected the strongest ideas for this campaign.
 ‘Refill...it’s that simple’ and ‘Tap It...It’s Free’.

-For more information on the ‘Refill...it’s that simple’ campaign contact the Environmental & Sustainability Initiatives Unit at: email@example.com
+For more information on the ‘Refill...it’s that simple’ campaign contact the Environment Unit at: firstname.lastname@example.org

 The information presented on this page has been sourced from the following sites.
 For more information please visit their links: